mc2-project/opaque-sql/docs/src/usage/client.rst

 Using the MC\ :sup:`2` Client
 #############################

-MC\ :sup:`2` Client is a Python package that allows you to communicate with other MC\ :sup:`2` compute services.
+MC\ :sup:`2` Client is a Python package that provides an integrated channel for communicating with other MC\ :sup:`2` compute services.

 `Source Code <https://github.com/mc2-project/mc2>`_